-- By considering curation activity in terms of service provision, organisations will be able to specify more clearly the costs of digital curation and better establish their incentives and the methods they should use to manage their digital assets over time. - Rather than digital curation happening within the organisation as an ad-hoc activity or an accidental adjunct to other tasks, it will become a strategic business function, underpinned by appropriate cost/benefit analyses. - The result of those analyses will provide a clearer view and a better understanding of the value of digital assets and will help to refine the mission and objectives of an organisation - Designing digital curation as a service should help to make activity more comparable across all sectors and should help to align and standardise practice. - This in turn should promote the market for the provision of solutions and services and should lead to a wider range of competitively priced offerings from a broader range of suppliers.
+- By considering curation activity in terms of service provision, organisations will be able to specify more clearly the costs of digital curation and better establish their incentives and the methods they should use to manage their digital assets over time. - Rather than digital curation happening within the organisation as an ad-hoc activity or an accidental adjunct to other tasks, it will become a strategic business function, underpinned by appropriate cost/benefit analyses. - The result of those analyses will provide a clearer view and a better understanding of the value of digital assets and will help to refine the mission and objectives of an organisation - Designing digital curation as a service should help to make activity more comparable across all sectors and should help to align and standardise practice. - This in turn should promote the market for the provision of solutions and services and should lead to a wider range of competitively priced offerings from a broader range of suppliers. - Clear demand and support from data users allows solution providers to commit to building new solutions - Promoting successes and sharing good experience helps increase take-up of services.
+This drives down costs, prices and risks for everyone

-Who What 2015 2016 When 2017 2018 2019 Curation Practitioners Work with digital curation service consumers (users) to model the current costs and benefits of digital curation activity Curation Researchers Continue research into sustainable business models and examine how to standardise divergent current practices Data Users Methodically and empirically assert the value of digital assets and work with practitioners and managers to undertake cost/benefit analyses Managers Seek proof that digital curation activity within the organisation is: optimally & sustainably resourced; works within a defined supply & demand framework; is providing an efficient & effective service Member Organisations Provide practitioner advocacy material to promote activities within organisations.
+Who What 2015 2016 When 2017 2018 2019 Curation Practitioners Work with digital curation service consumers (users) to model the current costs and benefits of digital curation activity Curation Researchers Continue research into sustainable business models and examine how to standardise divergent current practices Data Producers/ Users Methodically and empirically assert the value of digital assets and work with practitioners, managers and solution provides to undertake cost/benefit analyses and to promote successes Managers Seek proof that digital curation activity within the organisation is: optimally & sustainably resourced; works within a defined supply & demand framework; is providing an efficient & effective service Member Organisations Provide practitioner advocacy material to promote activities within organisations.
 Help solution providers to publicise & promote their offerings to enhance the marketplace for services & solutions Policy Makers Provide domain-wide shared infrastructures to exploit economies of scale.
 Design funding constraints to ensure that sustainable digital curation is underpinned by proven cost-effectiveness Solution Providers Participate in setting standards and focus on long- term interoperability of design in software & infrastructure.
 Focus on openness & collaboration and building a sustainable & inclusive market place